tikuchiku/invoker/README.md

 Find out how to make a DLL with a hook procedure [here](https://github.com/ivan-sincek/invoker/blob/master/src/Dev-C%2B%2B/InvokerHook/dllmain.cpp).

-Hook procedure will invoke a message box on each window close.
+The hook procedure will invoke a message box on each window close.

 Also, check out a keyboard hook procedure [here](https://github.com/ivan-sincek/invoker/blob/master/src/Dev-C%2B%2B/KeyboardHook/dllmain.cpp).

-P.S.
-Make sure to remove all the created artifacts after you are done testing, e.g. remove `keylogger.log`.
+**Make sure to remove all the created artifacts after you are done testing, e.g. remove `keylogger.log`.**

 ## Get the LocalSystem Account (NT AUTHORITY\SYSTEM)